HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 HandBrake is available for Linux, OS X, and Windows, at the [official HandBrake website](https://handbrake.fr/).

-#### Warning about 3rd party download sites

-Please be aware that this is the *only* official download source for HandBrake.
-If you download from any other website, we highly recommend you check the download checksums against those published on our website: [Checksum List](https://handbrake.fr/checksums.php).
-This will ensure you get an official copy of HandBrake and not one that may contain unwanted extras.
+This is the *only* official download source for HandBrake.
+For more information, see [Where to get HandBrake](where-to-get-handbrake.html).

 ## Downloading